Relative benefits of different active learning methods to conceptual physics learning: Results

-Four profiles of classroom activities emerged from our analysis: (1) ``Lecture," where the instructor lectures for most of the class time (blue dots in Fig.~\ref{fig:profiles}a), (2) ``Clickers," where lecture is supplemented with group clicker questions (orange dots in Fig.~\ref{fig:profiles}a), (3) ``Worksheets," where most of the class time is spent on group worksheets (yellow dots in Fig.~\ref{fig:profiles}a), and (4) ``Other Groupwork," where most of the class time is spent on other types of groupwork activities (e.g., solving problems on whiteboards and completing laboratory activities; green dots in Fig.~\ref{fig:profiles}a).
-For the 90 observations from our study, a slight majority of ISLE observations belong to the Lecture profile, most Peer Instruction observations belong to the Clickers profile, most Tutorials observations belong to the Worksheets profile, and most SCALE-UP observations belong to the Other Groupwork profile (Fig~\ref{fig:profiles}b).
-This means there are differences in the instructional practices used in each of the four analyzed active learning methods.
+Four profiles of classroom activities emerged from our analysis: (1) ``Lecture," where the instructor lectures for most of the class time (blue dots in Fig.~\ref{fig:main2}b), (2) ``Clickers," where lecture is supplemented with group clicker questions (orange dots in Fig.~\ref{fig:main2}b), (3) ``Worksheets," where most of the class time is spent on group worksheets (yellow dots in Fig.~\ref{fig:main2}b), and (4) ``Other Groupwork," where most of the class time is spent on other types of groupwork activities (e.g., solving problems on whiteboards and completing laboratory activities; green dots in Fig.~\ref{fig:main2}b).
+For the 90 observations from our study, most Peer Instruction observations belong to the Clickers profile (with the rest belonging to the Lecture profile), ISLE observations are mostly split between the Lecture and Worksheets profiles, most Tutorials observations belong to the Worksheets profile, and most SCALE-UP observations belong to the Other Groupwork profile (Fig.~\ref{fig:main2}c).
+This means there are differences in the instructional practices used both within and across each of the four analyzed active learning methods.

-For observations in both the Worksheets and Other Groupwork profiles (i.e., mostly Tutorials and SCALE-UP courses), more than 70\% of class time was spent on student-centered activities (worksheets or other kinds of groupwork, respectively; Fig.~\ref{fig:profiles}a).
-For observations in the Lecture and Clickers profiles (i.e., mostly ISLE and Peer Instruction courses), less than half of class time was spent on student-centered activities.
-The differences in conceptual learning observed in Fig.~\ref{fig:CI}, therefore, may be (at least partly) attributable to differences in the fraction of class time spent on student-centered activities.
+Assigning each course to the profile to which at least two of the three classroom observations belong, we find preliminary evidence that these instructional practices may be related to student conceptual learning (Fig.~\ref{fig:main2}d).
+The pooled effect size is larger for courses assigned to the Worksheets (Hedges' \textit{g} = 0.94 [0.60, 1.28]) and Other Groupwork (Hedges' \textit{g} = 0.95 [0.45, 1.45]) profiles than for courses assigned to the Lecture (Hedges' \textit{g} = 0.68 [0.33, 1.02]) and Clickers (Hedges' \textit{g} = 0.60 [0.34, 0.87]) profiles.
+However, a heterogeneity analysis indicates no significant variation in conceptual learning gains based on profile ($Q$ = 3.14, \textit{df} = 3, \textit{p} $=$ 0.37), possibly due to the Worksheets and Other Groupwork profiles having relatively small sample sizes.
+The differences in conceptual learning observed in Fig.~\ref{fig:main}, therefore, are likely related to differences in instructional activities \textit{and} other factors not measured here.